-Remember, flights bought with points are treated like a cash purchase.
-So you will pay the fees associated with purchased tickets, NOT the fees charged for award flights.
+Every airline has different rules and fees.
+Southwest doesn’t charge a change fee but other airlines, like American Airlines, charge $200 for changes or cancellations.
+And remember, flights bought with points are treated like a cash purchase.
+So you will pay the fees associated with purchased tickets, not the fees charged for award flights.

-If you paid the 22,688 Chase Ultimate Rewards points for the ~$283 ticket shown above, you would only get ~$83 back if you canceled.
-Because American Airlines charges a $200 change or cancellation fee. 🙁
+For example, if you paid the 22,688 Chase Ultimate Rewards points for the ~$283 ticket shown above, you would only get ~$83 back if you canceled.
+That’s because American Airlines charges a $200 change or cancellation fee.

-Folks love using bank points to pay for flights.
-Because you still earn frequent flyer miles and elite status on your free flight!
+Lots of people love using flexible rewards, like Chase Ultimate Rewards and Amex Membership Rewards, to pay for flights because you still earn frequent flyer miles and elite status on your free flight.

-But when you cancel a flight paid with transferable points, you must cancel within 24 hours of booking or you will NOT get your points back.
-And after that, your refund will be subject to the rules of the airline you booked with.
+But when you cancel a flight paid with transferable points, you must cancel within 24 hours of booking or you will not get your points back.
+After that, your refund will be subject to the rules of the airline you booked with.